 You can rely on CyberGhost to unblock Netflix when needed, and P2P downloaders will appreciate their reliable servers and excellent speeds.
 The CyberGhost app is also available for all major platforms, while the 45-day money back guarantee is the most generous in the business.

 We loved all of those features, and there’s no doubting that CyberGhost is a fine security tool.
 But it’s not flawless.
-For one thing, support isn’t perfect, with only email tickets and live chat available.
+For one thing, support isn’t perfect.
 And some things are missing that we’d like to see – such as TOR compatibility, StealthVPN, or split tunnelling.

 Pricing: $9.99 a month for 1 year